nulfrost/nulfrost/README.md

 # Who am I?
 Hey, I'm Dane.
-Currently working as a frontend developer at BMO on the accessibility team.
+Currently working as a frontend developer at BMO on the platform team.

 ## Current interests
 My interests tend to change from week to week but right now I'm currently focused on learning more about accessibility, learning golang, and reading a lot about system design / cloud technologies.